 And local food brings resilience.
 In a world increasingly impacted by climate and political disruption, having more food production close to where people live is just common sense.

-We believe things can be different.
+Things can be different.
 We can grow our local food systems to help us address some of the biggest environmental, social, economic and wellbeing challenges we face today.
+The Local Food Growth Plan addresses how we can do that.

 Check out Sustain’s report The Case For Local Food for more detail on the benefits.